Also known as: Mother 2: Maza Tsu Gigu no Gyakushu (JP)

-This short, non-looping variant of Pokey's theme is never used, or really needed.
+This short, non-looping variant of Pokey's theme is never used or really needed.
 The engine-like noise used for the first few seconds would suggest it was meant for when he steals Monotoli's helicopter, or possibly an unmade cutscene where Pokey crashes it in the Deep Darkness and removes the engine, or during the post-credit cutscene as a reminder that Pokey is still inside of the time-traveling spider mech and then escapes to a different era after his brother Picky wonders where he went.

 A strange rumbling, then an electronic alert sound playing.
-Sounds like this was supposed to play when the Sky Runner would be damaged somehow, but in all the Sky Runner events when it crashes it just plays the standard crashing sound (value 6E).
+Sounds like it was supposed to play when the Sky Runner would be damaged somehow, but in all the Sky Runner events when it crashes, it just plays the standard crashing sound (value 6E).

 In the game's intro, this plays before transitioning to a different track.
 This skips the last 15 seconds of the song.

 The track used when Ness exits Magicant is cut off around the 23-second mark, leaving 15 seconds unheard in-game.

 When Tessie leaves the map on the opposite side of the Winters bank, a few seconds get cut off (the later visit's version more so than the first one).
 The music then segues into a permanent loop of the standard Tessie travel section of the music with different instrumentation.

 The Winters intro isn't intended to be played past a certain point, but if it does, all channels but one cut out at minimum volume and the music eventually loops regardless; presumably, this intro is just a quick hack of the Snowman theme normally used in the boarding school.

 There are more of these in the game's data.
 Specifically, in the music for a few battle themes.